Hallmarks of your clinical curriculum at WesternU include:

 Structure of the clinical curriculum (including approximate time frames):

-- D1 Fall/Spring Terms (42 weeks) – You will participate in the core curriculum for basic science and human systems, typically 24 hours each week.
-Two to four afternoons per week are focused on clinical sciences, including foundational dental clinical knowledge, and dental clinical skills acquisition in simulated and direct patient-care settings.
-Periodically you will participate in formal community service activities and on off-hours through student clubs and organizations.
+- D1 Fall/Spring/Summer Terms (48 weeks) – Students are integrated into two of the medical core curriculum courses for basic science and then transition to the CDM taught human systems courses, typically 24 hours each week.
+Two to four afternoons per week are focused on clinical sciences, including foundational dental clinical knowledge, and dental clinical skills acquisition in a simulated setting.
+Students participate in community service learning in the formal curriculum, as well as off-hours through student clubs and organizations.

-- D3 and D4 Years (85 weeks) – Starting in the D3 Fall term, you will spend approximately 32 hours/week in direct patient care, both on campus at the WesternU Patient Care Center and in the Community-Based Clinic Network.
-You will also participate in community-based clinical care.
-During the D3 and D4 year, you will also take advanced integrated clinical seminars and pursue research.
+- D3 and D4 Years (86 weeks) – Continuing in the D3 Fall term, students will spend approximately 32 hours/week in direct patient care, both on campus at the Dental Center and in the Community-Based Clinic Network.
+Each student will participate in community-based clinical care rotations of 7 weeks duration.
+During the D3 and D4 year, students will also participate in advanced integrated clinical seminars and pursue clinical research opportunities.
+The students will take the written National Board Dental Exam Part II during the D4 Fall Term.